 Sean Bormet is in his sixth overall season as a member of the Michigan wrestling coaching staff and his second as associate head coach.
 He is in his second stint on the Wolverine staff, returning to his alma mater in 2011 as an assistant coach for the University of Michigan wrestling program.
 Bormet, a two-time NCAA All-American and Big Ten Conference champion during his collegiate career (1991-94), previously spent one season as a Wolverine assistant coach (1999-2000).

-Bormet has mentored a pair of Wolverine All-Americans since his return to collegiate coaching, including U-M's five first-time All-Americans -- Conor Youtsey, Rossi Bruno, Brian Murphy, Max Huntley and Adam Coon -- in 2015.
+Bormet has mentored four Wolverine All-Americans since his return to collegiate coaching, including U-M's five first-time All-Americans -- Conor Youtsey, Rossi Bruno, Brian Murphy, Max Huntley and Adam Coon -- in 2015.
 He was also in Kellen Russell's corner when Russell captured his second NCAA title and fourth Big Ten title to finish a stellar collegiate career in 2012.

 Bormet is a three-time winner of the Terry McCann Award as the USA Wrestling Freestyle Coach of the Year (2006, '08, '10) and serves on USA Wrestling's Executive Coaches Council.
 He was a member of the coaching staff for three U.S. World Championship Teams (2006, '09, '10) as well as the 2008 Olympic Team and 2010 World Cup Team.
 Among his most decorated post-collegiate wrestlers are 2008 Olympian Andy Hrovat (84 kg), 2009 World silver medalist and 2012 Olympian Jake Herbert (84kg) and 2006 World bronze medalist Donny Pritzlaff (74kg).